fondac/lunchpail/entrees/white-bean-tomato-stew.md

 2. On a sheet pan, toss the tomatoes with 1/4 cup oil, thyme, 1/4 teaspoon salt, and 1/4 teaspoon black pepper.
 Roast tomatoes until they're soft but not charred, maybe 15–25 minutes.
 3. Heat 2 tablespoons oil in a large stainless steel skillet or Dutch oven over medium.
 Add the onion, garlic, and red pepper.
 Cook until the onion is softened and the garlic is fragrant, 4 to 5 minutes.
 4. Stir in the beans and broth, then bring to a simmer.
 With the back of a spoon or spatula, gently smash about 1/2 cup of the beans so they slightly thicken the broth.
-5. Add the tomatoes and any released juices to the stew.
-Simmer for 5–10 minutes to meld flavors.
+5. Add the tomatoes and any released juices to the stew, along with chopped escarole/endive.
+Simmer for 5–10 minutes to meld flavors and wilt leaves.
 6. Serve with lemon-parsley mixture, drizzled olive oil, and bread.